engineermarcus/SUB-ZERO/README.md

 ---

-Legal Disclaimer
+###Legal Disclaimer

-This tool is intended only for educational purposes and security testing on systems you own or have explicit permission to test.
+This tool is intended only  for authorized  security testing on systems you own or have explicit permission to test.
 Unauthorized use of this tool on networks without consent is illegal and may result in severe consequences.
 The developers are not responsible for any misuse.

 Use this software ethically and responsibly.